duckdb/pg_duckdb/README.md

 			```
 - Read and Write support for data stored in MotherDuck
 - Query and `JOIN` data in object storage/MotherDuck with Postgres tables, views, and materialized views.
-- Create indexes on Postgres tables to accelerate your DuckDB queries
+- Create temporary tables in DuckDB its columnar storage format using `CREATE TEMP TABLE ...
+USING duckdb`.
 - Install DuckDB extensions using `SELECT duckdb.install_extension('extension_name');`
 - Toggle DuckDB execution on/off with a setting:
 	- `SET duckdb.force_execution = true|false`